quangnvo/pca-plot/documentation_markdown_files/features.md

 ![pca_2d](/documentation_images/md__pca_plot_2d__1.png)

-🎨 You can change the color of points on the PCA plot according to your own preferences.
-Each point represents one sample in your data.
+🎨 You can change the colour of points on the PCA plot according to your own preferences.
+Each point represents one sample (column) in your data, and similar conditions and replicates are typically expected to cluster together.
+Therefore, defining groups based upon custom colours makes the data more interpretable.

 ![pca_2d](/documentation_images/md__pca_plot_2d__2.png)